-Joseph Stella (born Muro Lucano, Italy, 1877; died New York City, 1946) Tree, 1978 Intaglio, 13 3/4 x 12 inches (framed) Gift of Richard Levine, 2003.1.3.23 This print of a tree was made using an intaglio printmaking process in which the image is created on a metal plate, then transferred to paper by inking it and running it through a press with a sheet of paper.
-Stella was often frustrated by the industrial landscape in which he was living, but also in awe of its advancement.
-Here Stella chooses to focus on the beauty and complexity of nature.
-Kimberly Varella (born 1970, California) Encino Velodrome (from The Machine Project Field Guide to L.A.
-Architecture), 2013 Screen print, 29 % x 23 % inches (framed) Gift of Mark Allen, 2018.6.47 Kimberly Varella is a Los Angeles-based designer who blurs the lines between art and design.
+Kimberly Varella (born 1970, California) The Machine Project Field Guide to L.A.
+Architecture, 2013 Screen print, 29 $\frac{1}{2}$ × 23 $\frac{3}{4}$ inches (framed) Gift of Mark Allen, 2018.6.47 Kimberly Varella is a Los Angeles-based designer who blurs the lines between art and design.
 In 2013, Machine Project invited thirty artists, including Varella, to create designs that responded to notable architectural sites around the city of Los Angeles.
 The oval-like form in this poster is based on an aerial view of the Encino Velodrome, a racetrack in Encino, California.
 With a palette of oranges and purples, the rhythmic repetition of line is reminiscent of riding the track at sunset.
 Varella also designed the Tang's 2016 exhibition catalog Machine Project: The Platinum Collection, which explores unconventional ways of seeing and thinking about the world.